chadLinthicum/APP-React-Grilled_Cheese_Channel/README.md

  <br>
  <b>Installation:</b> Create a new app using create-react-app.
 Download the repository and drag all items into your created app root.<br>
  <br>
- <b>Logistics:</b> Project created using React Library, React DND Library, JSX, NodeJS, JS, HTML, and CSS. <br>
+ <b>Logistics:</b> o	A take-home-project microsite dedicated to teaching you to make the perfect grilled cheese sandwich.
+o	React single NavBar component. o	Checklist and images rendered using array mapping. o	Utilizes the React DND library to drag-and-drop elements. o	useState to show hidden div element onClick.  <br>
  <br>
  <b>Author:</b> Chad Linthicum<br>
  <a href="https://www.linkedin.com/in/chad-a-linthicum/">Linked-In<a>